misingnoglic/isolation_server/README.md

 # Client Setup - Needed to create and join games

 - Install requirements with `pip install -r requirements_client.txt`
-- Grab the `isolation_server.py` file from someone who has it (currently trying to get permission to host it)
 - Modify variables in client_config.py
- - Get the server URL from whoever is hosting the server.
+ - Modify the URL if you are hosting it somewhere else.
  - Import your bot from the assignment.
 - Host a game with `python client.py --host --name <name> --time_limit <time_limit>`
   - This will give you an ID you can send to someone to join